-Open functional tubes are an essential precondition for the occurrence of natural pregnancy.
-If it can be proved that the tubes are closed or unusable in the long-term, then patients can profit from the IVF fund which will pay 70% of the treatment and medication costs of an IVF or an ICSI treatment (provided a previous ligation of the tubes is NOT given!).
+Functional fallopian tubes are an essential precondition for the occurrence of natural conception.
+If a blockage or issue with the fallopian tubes is thought to be the cause of infertility, patients can profit from the IVF fund, which can potentially cover 70% of the treatment and medication costs of IVF or ICSI treatment (provided a previous ligation of the tubes has not occurred).